nvivie/blog/_posts/2014-12-5-Google-Map-Web-Components.md

   Bower is a package manager for the web.

   - Download and install Node.js from nodejs.org
   - Use command line to install Bower:

   ```
       npm install -g bower (-g: to make Bower globally available in the system )
   ```
   - Create new folder that runs Bower :

   ```
       mkdir my-project
   ```
   - Run bower inside my-project

   ```
       bower init
   ```
-  - It will ask you some questions to help you buil the bower.json file
+  - It will ask you some questions to help you build the bower.json file
   - Install Polymer

   ```
       bower install polymer --save
   ```